AuthenTrend/authfi_fido2_cloud_sample/README.md

-# AuthFi FIDO2/webauthn API Relying Party demo sample code
+# AuthFi FIDO2/webauthn API Relying Party Demo Sample Code

 This is a sample code to help uderstand how FIDO2/webauthn work in your relying party with ATKey product.
 It written in Nodejs express on server side.

+#### 1.1.0 Update
+**New** Add a feature to show QRCode, so AT.AuthFi Authenticator App can scan the QRCode to do FIDO2 registration/verification.
+Add input options for Passkey mobile device to register and verify.

+#### How mobile authenticator application work
+Please refer to [doc/Mobile/](doc/Mobile) to see more details.

 #### Setup

 First you need to signup at [AuthFi manage console](https://authfi.authentrend.com) to apply a new relying party.

 ##### Configuration